top of page

 Her medical interests are broad and include women’s health, contraception, transgender medicine, diabetes, gout, and heart disease.
 She is passionate about working in partnership with patients to create health solutions tailored to their individual needs and values the opportunity to care for a diverse community.

-Beyond her clinical work, Dr. Siobhan enjoys spending time with her family, staying active, reading, and crochet
+Beyond her clinical work, Dr. Siobhan enjoys spending time with her family, staying active, reading, and crochet.

 28.png